Dealogic/reference-conflicts-analyzer-azure-devops-task/README.md

 ## <a id="usage"></a>Usage

-Add the following step into your `yml` build definition:
+Add the following step into your `yaml` build definition:

 ```
 - task: Dealogic.reference-conflicts-analyzer-azure-devops-task.reference-conflicts-analyzer.reference-conflicts-analyzer@1